Grid resiliency

-Wildfire mitigation plan
+Wildfire mitigation efforts

 Our primary concern is always the safety and protection of our community and environment.
 To address the threat of wildfires and extreme weather, we’re expanding our maintenance programs to improve the safety and resiliency of our electric grid.